CFS Bermuda: NRS Bermuda

 The RCN departure from Bermuda was short lived as a result of the growing tensions of the Cold War.
 In 1951 most of the Royal Naval Dockyard, Bermuda was closed, leaving the South Yard to operate as a supply base, HMS Malabar, until it closed in 1995.

 The RCN returned to Bermuda, taking over part of the former RN property and creating a winter training installation.
 More than 30 RCN warships and 5,000 sailors trained in Bermuda during the 1950s.

 A satellite of the Royal Naval Dockyard was a parcel of Admiralty land at Daniel's Head, on Somerset Island, part of which was purchased in 1809 and the rest in 1914 and 1915 for a Royal Naval Wireless Telegraphy station.
 In 1961 the RCN established a HFDF receiver facility at Daniel's Head, and on 1 January 1963, Daniel's Head was transferred from the Royal Navy to the Royal Canadian Navy when the RCN facility became operational.
-The RCN also built a transmitter facility on North Ireland Island, using a former Royal Navy wireless station that operated between 1939 and 1949.
+The RCN also built a transmitter facility on Ireland Island North, using a former Royal Navy wireless station that operated between 1939 and 1949.
 Both the receiver and transmitter facilities were operated during the 1960s as Naval Radio Station Bermuda or NRS Bermuda.

 From 1944 until 1968, the Bermuda installations would be the only RCN facilities outside Canada.
 From 1968 to 1992 it was one of three CF locations outside Canada.